alphanodes/additionals/docs/manual.rst

 The following permissions are provided by the plugin and must be configured in the administration area ``Roles and permissions`` for the plugin functions to make sure it's working properly.

-* "Hide in member box".
+* **Hide in member box**.
 This permission hides members of the selected role in the member box of each project.
 * "Show hidden roles in member box".
 In case you have hidden roles in a project that should not be displayed you can give to some special roles the permission to display the members.
 * "Edit issue author".
 This permission will always record any changes made to the issue author.
 You can change the author only in the issue edit mode.
 * "Edit closed issues".
 Set this option to those roles you don't want to edit closed issues.
 Normally a closed issue should not be edited anymore.